Farnazkash/Persian_Handwriting_Recognition/README.md

 *   Output: these four fields of the form

 In this project, a dataset of handwritten characters and digits has been gathered.
-Then two neural networks have been trained to classify handwritten Persian letters and digits.
-So finally it can automatically read the form.
+Then two convolutional neural networks have been trained to classify handwritten Persian letters and digits.
+So finally, it can automatically read the form.

 Author